 Qualified judges are assigned to all contests.
 They are the proper authorities to make decisions regarding the rules and their interpretations.
 These decisions should be accepted.
 Judges should be treated with respect at all times on and off the playing field.

-Sportsmanship include being appreciative of all good performances by both our team and the opponent.
+Sportsmanship includes being appreciative of all good performances by both our team and the opponent.

 Cheer for our team, not against the opponent.